A Sirious safety message

 So instead of having their car salesmen persuading new buyers, they decided to get their satisfied car owners to offer test drives to prospects.
 A web and mobile service was setup through which Toyota Hybrid owners for no money let strangers, neighbours and friends (and friends of friends through Facebook) test drive their Hybrid.

 New research from the IAB has shown that when it comes to advertising on tablets, interactivity is the key.
-So here are some of the trendy interactive ads that have appeared on the iPad…
+And once you look at what the best iPad units are doing, that conclusion makes intuitive sense.

 White Collar

-In a simple use of touch screen technology, users were asked to solve a puzzle by dragging an icon across the screen to locate answers to questions displayed in the banner…
+In a simple use of touchscreen behaviour, users solve a puzzle by dragging an icon across the screen to locate answers to questions displayed in the banner.
+It’s lightweight, but it turns a passive placement into an active moment.

 Volkswagen Park Assist

-To experience the Volkswagen Tiguan’s Park Assist, users were made to touch two targets on the screen.
-The car on the screen then reversed and parked itself between the targets…
+To experience the Volkswagen Tiguan’s Park Assist, users touch two targets on the screen.
+The car then reverses and parks itself between those targets.
+A feature demo becomes a two-tap “proof” moment.

 Visa Signature

-Built in HTML5, the ad presents users with a virtual wallet that allows them to look through and plan a holiday, buy theatre / cinema tickets, or reserve a hotel…
+Built in HTML5, the ad presents a virtual wallet that lets users browse and plan a holiday, buy theatre or cinema tickets, or reserve a hotel.
+It behaves like a mini service experience rather than an ad.

 Toyota